GeophysicsLibrary/contributing/README.md

 **Computational**: Lessons should involve some form of computation that students can follow and/or perform for themselves (implementing a model, plotting a dataset, etc).
 Knowledge is easily accessible through internet searches and text books.
-But open-source coding tools enable students to *put their knowledge into practice* through interactive exploration and looking at real world data.
+But open-source computational tools enable students to *put their knowledge into practice* through interactive exploration and looking at real world data.

 TODO: